lancerael/d-theia/README.md

 For non-Node projects simply include dist/d-theia.min.js in your project.

-If you are using Node, install ass follows:
+If you are using Node, install as follows:

 ```npm install d-theia```